 What Are the Potential Injuries from Zantac?

 There is no debate within the scientific and medical community that NDMA is a substance that causes cancer in humans and animals.
 The link between NDMA and various types of cancer was first discovered back in the 1970s.
-Prolonged exposure to NDMA has been shown to cause a number of cancers including liver, gastric, kidney, and colorectal cancer.
+Prolonged exposure to NDMA has been shown to cause several cancers including liver, gastric, kidney, and colorectal cancer.

 So what exactly are the plaintiffs’ contending in this case?
 Is everyone who took Zantac going to get cancer?
 Of course not.
 The reasons people get cancer are complex and not fully understood.
 But plaintiffs’ argument in these cases is more like this:

-So for some people, exposure to these NDMAs is what pushes them off the cliff from not having cancer to having cancer.
+So for some people, exposure to these NDMAs pushes them off the cliff from not having cancer to having cancer.

 What Are the Zantac Lawsuits About?

-Zantac is a drug used by hundreds of millions of people worldwide on a daily basis.
-The recent discovery of NDMA in Zantac means that all of these people may have unknowingly been ingesting a toxic carcinogen every day for years.
-Even more concerning, is the fact that the drug companies that manufactured and sold Zantac either knew or should have known that the drug-exposed users to unsafe levels of NDMA.
+Zantac is a drug used by hundreds of millions of people worldwide daily.
+The recent discovery of NDMA in Zantac means that all these people may have unknowingly been ingesting a toxic carcinogen every day for years.
+Even more concerning is the fact that the drug companies that manufactured and sold Zantac either knew or should have known that the drug-exposed users to unsafe levels of NDMA.
 Sanofi and generic Zantac manufacturers are now facing massive liability from potentially hundreds of thousands of prospective claimants.
-The first Zantac class action lawsuit was filed against Sanofi last month in a Federal Court in California.
+The first Zantac class-action lawsuit was filed against Sanofi last month in a Federal Court in California.
 That lawsuit (Garza v.
 Sanofi-Adventis U.S.) will undoubtedly be the first of hundreds, possibly thousands of Zantac lawsuits to be filed over the next few years.